 |Presentations of oral or poster sessions by organizers and speakers||Not allowed||Allowed|

 |Organization or presentation in other sessions by organizers and speakers||Not allowed||Not allowed|

 CALL FOR SYMPOSIA

 We invite ESJ members to propose symposia for ESJ69.
 The symposia are the central sessions of the meeting.
 Please understand the concept of the symposia (described below) and submit your proposal.
 Each symposium will be held for three hours.
-We are planning to hold the symposia on-site (the organizers and speakers will gather in the venue to speak), but it is also possible to hold it completely online or to have some of the speakers present remotely (online).
+We decided to hold the symposia completely online.
 We look forward to receiving enthusiastic proposals from researchers from various positions, genders, and nationalities.
 Please note that the presentations will be recorded and distributed on-demand during ESJ69 and for about a week afterward.
 The recording permissions will be confirmed when the proposal is submitted.

 The participants of the meetings usually prefer to join symposia on various subjects.
 Thus, they expect new topics not yet covered in recent ESJ symposia.
 The Annual Meeting Planning Committee encourages members who have no or little experience as symposium organizers to submit their proposals.